What time is the coronavirus briefing today? How to watch Boris Johnson's latest announcement

 Who is leading today’s coronavirus briefing?

 Today’s address will be lead by Prime Minister Boris Johnson.
-He will be joined by government chief scientific adviser Patrick Vallance and deputy director of Public Health England’s national infection service Susan Hopkins.
+It is unclear which, if any, government advisers he will be joined by for the briefing.

 What will be included in today’s briefing?